alifaizankazmi/codingWithoutCoffee/content/posts/listReversal.md

 * A function definition is encapsulated in curly brackets
 * A function's parameters are encapsulated in square brackets inside the function definition
 * = is the equality operator (since : takes care of assignment)
 * Each datatype in kdb is represented by a special 16-bit integer.
-In this case, we want the integer that represents the list datatype - 7h (well, [not exactly] [code-kx-datatypes]).
+In this case, we want the integer that represents the list datatype - 7h (well, [not exactly] [code-kx-datatypes])
+* Generally, a non-niladic function in kdb is invoked by passing it one or more arguments within square brackets.
+This is optional for monadic functions, though - as seen above in case of the `type` function

 Back to our function definition.
 If, like me, you didn't immediately notice what was wrong then here it is: the expression